 Handling and transportation of CSF samples

 Cerebrospinal fluid (CSF) can be collected in the lumbar region by an experienced physician.
-Taking into account the necessary precautions (e.g. sterile environment) and other medical investigations (e.g. brain imaging), the lumbar puncture is a safe procedure.
+Taking into account the necessary precautions (e.g. sterile environment) and other medical investigations (e.g. brain imaging), the lumbar puncture is generally accepted by the medical society as a safe procedure.

 Adsorption to plastic polymers can alter the biomarker concentrations and the extent of this adsorption differs between tubes.
 Therefore, always use the same polypropylene reference tube (within one lab).

 The CSF sample must be sent to the local laboratory without delay.

 - A CSF cell count is usually performed